-More information on Final Draft 8 on Sierra is here: I have Final Draft 8 on macOS (Sierra / 10.12) and it crashes when I try to print or use print commands for a PDF.
+If you have Final Draft 8 on Mac with Sierra (10.2) or High Sierra (10.13), see this article: I have Final Draft 8 on macOS (High Sierra / Sierra / 10.13 / 12) and it crashes when I try to print or use print commands for a PDF.

 A standard Save As dialogue box will come up and allow you to save the PDF wherever you want.
-There will be a check-box to include or exclude the title page.
+There is a check-box to include the title page.

 If you need only certain pages or scenes or a particular revision set saved as a PDF, go to File > Print (or Control + P on Windows, Command + P on Mac).
 At the bottom of the Print sheet are options for the export.
 Check the appropriate radio buttons and checkboxes and when you're ready to export, choose Print to PDF (Windows).
 A regular Save As dialogue box will come up and allow you to save the PDF wherever you wish.